 The Honourable Sharon Carstairs Bursary was developed to enhance the experiences gained through the CFN Interdisciplinary Training Program by providing the financial support for the next generation to share the knowledge and findings resulting from their work in the Program.

 The specific goals of the Bursary are to assist Training Program participants in:

 - promoting the translation of research evidence into policy, practice, and research;

 - building research and evaluation capacity;

-- developing an enduring interest in care of frail elderly Canadians, including palliative care and/or end of life care; and/or
+- developing an enduring interest in care of older Canadians living with frailty, including palliative care and/or end of life care; and/or

 - participating in patient and citizen engagement activities

 To apply you must be a current participant in the CFN Interdisciplinary Training Program, in good standing, at the time of application.
 Participants can be CFN Interdisciplinary Fellows, CFN Summer Student Award recipients, or recognized trainees on CFN-funded projects.
 Trainees from CFN-funded projects must be directly involved in a meaningful way* in the research and/or knowledge translation components of the project for at least six months at a minimum of 25% of their time, in addition to their participation in appropriate aspects of the CFN Interdisciplinary Training Program.
 Participants may only receive the Bursary once.

 The Bursary covers expenses to be incurred in participating in knowledge translation or other activities congruent with the goals of the Bursary and which contribute to furthering CFN’s commitment to improving care of older adults living with frailty.
 Maximum funding is $500, and a trainee may only receive one award.